Pizza, medieval castles, and (rumored) dinosaurs lurking in Scottish lakes—from a kid’s-eye view, a family trip to Europe has a lot going for it.

 Cozy and cosmopolitan Cork is found on Ireland’s south-eastern corner, a compact Georgian city wrapped around the River Lee.
 With its proximity to the coast, this port city’s striking neo-classical streets were the result of its history as a major provisioning port in the 18th- century, supplying ships bound for the Americas with salted butter, salted meats, and, hopefully, a little citrus.

-After the profound history of the famous passenger liner, switch gears with a visit to Blarney Castle.
+After the profound history of the famous passenger liner, switch gears with a visit to Blarney Castle, one of the best places to visit in Ireland.
 This medieval edifice has excellent gardens to wander in while you admire the Gothic heft of this 15th-century castle and weigh up whether you’re going to kiss the Blarney Stone.